Anorexia and Bulimia Eating Disorder Treatment Home

 Will I receive discharge information?

-All patients develop a discharge plan during their stay, which includes goals for continued treatment and strategies for relapse prevention.
+Yes!
+All patients develop a discharge plan during their stay.
 This plan is developed by the client/patient with the support of their primary therapist and feedback from other clients/patients in the program.
+It addresses goals for continued treatment and strategies for relapse prevention.
 In addition, we prepare a summary of treatment to acknowledge achievements made during the stay and identify concerns for continued work outside of McCallum Place.
 This will be mailed to after your patient/client is discharged with patient consent.
+If you have any questions regarding discharge planning, please contact your therapist.